digitalearthafrica/deafrica-scripts/tools/monitoring/readme.md

 # Deafrica Scripts

-Dockerfile for use in tools
+Dockerfile for use in scripts